Go back

 • Medical kits along the trek and hot airbags are available in winter

-• Arrangement sleeping bags, duffel bags and down jackets, and walking pools if you don't have your own.
+• Arrange sleeping bags, duffel bags and down jackets, and walking poles if you don't have your own.

 Notes: Please be aware that the itinerary may change due to weather or other factors, and we'll adjust it accordingly for the group's safety and enjoyment.
 We look forward to guiding you through the stunning landscapes of the Annapurna region and ensuring a memorable trekking experience.